 - Below-market exchange rates to buy Bitcoin from fiat

 3. Coinmama: Best Bitcoin Exchange for Instant Delivery

 Coinmama is a Tel Aviv-based cryptocurrency exchange that started in 2013.
 It offers a wide range of cryptocurrencies, including Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic and Litecoin, that can be bought against major fiat currencies like USD, EUR, GBP, CAD and AUD.

 Coinmama does not provide a platform for trading cryptocurrencies; its primary function is to allow users to purchase cryptocurencies with a debit or credit card.
 However, it is one of the fastest exchanges to get your hands on Bitcoin quickly

-Users will need their own wallets to purchase Bitcoin on Coinmama, but several layers of safety will ensure that your Bitcoins arrive in your wallet safe and sound.
+Users will need their own Bitcoin wallets to invest in Bitcoin on Coinmama, but several layers of safety will ensure that your Bitcoins arrive in your digital wallet safe and sound.